 - The desire for data points not to appear on the axes

-Best practice visualisation concept 1 – consider how the graph encodes the data
+Best practice visualization concept 1 – consider how the graph encodes the data

-Best practice visualisation concept 2 – always include zero if possible
+Best practice visualization concept 2 – always include zero if possible

-Best practice visualisation concept 3 – use as much of the data region as possible
+Best practice visualization concept 3 – use as much of the data region as possible

-Metapraxis has been at the forefront of data visualisation for over 30 years and our research and best practice are integrated into our leading financial analytics platform, Metapraxis Empower.
+Metapraxis has been at the forefront of data visualization for over 30 years and our research and best practice are integrated into our leading financial analytics platform, Metapraxis Empower.